Orientation Frequently Asked Questions

 Yes.
-Freshman Orientation is a two-day event with a mandatory overnight component.
-This is a great opportunity to see what it is like to live in a college Residence Hall.
+Freshman Orientation is a two-day event with a mandatory overnight component for all students (including fall semester commuters).
+This is a great opportunity to see what it is like to live in a college Residence Hall and to meet other freshman students.
 There will be plenty of time for socializing that evening, which will help you meet new people and start building community with your fellow classmates.

 There is no overnight component during our Transfer Orientation programs.

 Please see our suggested packing list on our Freshman Orientation page.